This Is It!

 Choosing Skis

 As most of you know, there is a myriad of skis out there to choose from.
 How do you make an intelligent choice these days?
 For big mountain free skiing like most of the skiers in the SST program aspire to do, you are generally looking for an “All Mountain Carving Ski” or, an “All Mountain Free-Ride” ski with enhanced floating characteristics; when your goal is to ski more off-piste.
 There are hybrids out there as well that attempt to blend these two worlds together and, the beat goes on.
+Having said all this, if you are the type of skier who spends most or all your time skiing on groomers, there's only one way to go and they've always known this in the European resorts where you ski almost exclusively on piste, and that is to choose a shaped ski also known as a carver or a ski built to make carved turns.

 On the cutting edge of the off-pisters, look for the reversed and neutral cambered skis with “rockered” tips and/or tails.
 The concept behind these skis is to make the skis respond sensibly and with predictability in powder and particularly in the chopped powder, often known colloquially around here as skiing in the crud or junk.
 A “normal” ski is cambered, whose sole purpose is to make the ski "rebound" and we all know what happens when you get too much pressure on a ski in the soft snow and it rebounds you as it is designed to do!

-Modern day skiing at the highest level requires that the skier has to become proficient at carving turns no matter what the snow conditions happen to be.
+Modern day skiing at the highest level requires that the skier needs to become proficient at carving turns no matter what the snow conditions happen to be.
 Carving is usually learned as a refinement of the "slid or skidded turn."
 A carved turn can be loosely described as when the tail of the ski follows the tip along the path made by the body of the ski as it passes through an arc.
 When the tail of the ski starts to slide off the arc, the ski starts to skid and tends to destabilize the skier.
 Because we generally ski in a heavier consistency of snow at Whistler/Blackcomb, the conditions make it difficult and tiring to skid turns and therefore the emphasis here is to perfect and use the carved turn as soon as humanly possible.

 Then there are the times when it snows and snows.
 Even the pistes are covered in snow because the groomers can’t keep up with the snowfall.
 At this point, you might want to leave the carvers at home and bring out the Free Riders.
 On piste is likely snow packed in the morning followed by soft bumps and ruts by the afternoon.
 Off piste will start as virgin powder in the AM followed by tracked powder in the PM and it is likely a challenge to feel the bottom especially in the trees and chutes on the upper part of the mountain.
 This is where the fat boards will come into their own; these conditions can be pretty close to heli or cat skiing right off the lifts!